 A conditional use permit for residential development entails the property owner submitting an application and site plan for review, along with the appropriate processing fee.
-These applications are reviewed by staff for consistency with the City's General Plan and Zoning Ordinance.
+These applications are reviewed by staff for consistency with the City's General Plan and Zoning Ordinance, including setbacks, building height, lot coverage, density, and parking requirements.
 Staff then conducts an environmental review pursuant to the California Environmental Quality Act (CEQA) (typically a mitigated negative declaration), schedules a public hearing before the City Council, and notifies property owners within 300 feet of the project.
 No design standards, architectural review, or other criteria are applied except normal setbacks, building height, lot coverage, density, and parking requirements.
 The City Council primarily considers potential environmental impacts, as well as public improvements that may be necessary to support the project.
+The entire process from submittal to public hearing and project approval is typically about four to six months.
+Conditions of approval vary from project-to-project, but most likely they will contain provisions for landscaping, type of fencing, driveway locations, compatible lighting, and recreational facilities.